mohamadi7613/mycheat/py/django.md

 error: please enter the default value as valid python
 solutions: 1. add default value: `default="some value"` 2. add `null=True` 3. one-off defualt value (use None if its nullable)

+### when migrate?

+1. Initial setup of a new project
+    + Run python manage.py migrate to create the default Django tables (auth_user, sessions, admin_log, etc.)
+2. creating or modifying models

 ### How to read errors?
 duration